Questions and answers about medicinal cannabis: What does the law say?

 CBD is an active substance extracted from the cannabis plant.
 Products containing CBD can be medicine if they have an effect on the body.
 It is illegal to sell medicine without permission from the Danish Medicines Agency.
 In the opinion of the Danish Medicines Agency, many CBD oils are medicines, and consequently it is illegal to sell them in ordinary shops or webshops.

 Only pharmacies are allowed to sell medicine containing CBD – and only to patients who have a personal prescription for the medicine from a doctor.
+In our experience, the illegal CBD oils contain THC – even though it appears from the bottle that the oil does not contain THC.
+If the oil contains THC, it is illegal to buy and possess the oil.

 What are the risks of medicating yourself or your children with THC oil or CBD oil that you have bought illegally?